- Get complete information about the battery

 ADB will print a numerical value as output to show the battery level in percentage.

-Using the next ADB command, you can check the timestamps for the battery usage time of apps.
+Using the next ADB command, you can check the timestamps for app battery usage.
 It also prints the statistics of device CPU wake-up, wake lock, charge, discharge, device idle, and screen on time.
-You can use this data to analyze the battery activities and stop the apps and processes running in the background to save the battery.
+You can use this data to analyze battery activities and stop apps and processes running in the background to save the battery.

 adb shell dumpsys batterystats